alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 4. To add context, add a pre-existing baselayer, or make your own.
 For example, you could create a colour relief map (hypsometric tint).
 [Mapbox has a good tutorial using more command line GIS](https://www.mapbox.com/tilemill/docs/guides/terrain-data/), this time GDAL.
 I just took the easy route (again), and went for a Web Mapping Service ([WMS](https://data.linz.govt.nz/p/web-services/)) from the good folk at Landcare Research.
 Look for the add data button in the sidebar with the tooltip "Add WMS/WMST Layer".
 When it opens, create a new connection using the URL to the Landcare Research WMS: `http://maps.scinfo.org.nz/basemaps/wms?`.
 There are a variety of layers you can add (see image); the one I used is called the "Landcover Terrain Map".

 5. Once you've added this basemap, styled and ordered your layers and are happy with the appearance of your map, install QTiles and fire it up via the menu Plugins > QTiles > QTiles.
 See the second image below for example parameters.
 Just be cautious before going ahead with your settings: you are generating exponentially more tiles (i.e. PNG images) for each additional level of zoom (1 is the most zoomed out, 18 is the most zoomed in).
-I only generated tiles between zooms 7 and 13, because I knew I was going to restrict the user to these zoom levels in the end.
+I only generated tiles between zoom levels 7 and 13, because I knew I was going to restrict the user to these zoom levels in the end.
 Allow the tool to run, and you're ready to make a web map.

 <center><img src=../images/LR-example.png max-height:100%></center>
 <center>Screenshot from QGIS 2.8, of the Landcare Research WMS.</center>